JuliaDiff/ChainRulesCore.jl/notes.md

 2. is correct, in the sense that it produces the same answer as AD, and
 3. the definition of natural tangents proposed indeed applies to any AbstractArray, and broadly agrees with our intuitions about what a natural tangent should be.

-I think it should be doable without making breaking changes since it just involves a changing the output types of some rules, which isn't something that we consider breaking provided that they represent the same thing.
-I'd prefer we worry about this if we think this is a good idea though.
+I think what is proposed should be doable without making breaking changes since it just involves a changing the output types of some rules, which isn't something that we consider breaking provided that they represent the same thing.
+I'd prefer we worry about this later if we think this is a good idea though.

-This is a long read.
-I've tried to condense where possible.
+Apologies in advance for the lenght.
+I've tried to condense where possible, but there's a decent amount of content to get through.